 3. Simplify your set-up

 The more things you have cluttering your office, the harder it is to keep everything organized.
 This concept applies not only to the layout of your office space but also your computer.
 Stay on top of sorting and deleting files you no longer need.
 A good rule is to keep your desktop as clear as possible with only a few folders that you’re working on.
-Maintain minimalistic organization and a tidy desk.
+Maintain minimalist organization and a tidy desk.

 4. Use proper lighting—natural light is best